 - High Energy Bills – Does it seem like your energy bills are constantly on the rise?
 Do you seem to get more expensive electric bills with every passing summer?
 While electricity rates tend to go up rather than down, the increases shouldn’t be terribly dramatic.
 If your energy bills seem to be out of control, the odds are high that your air conditioning system is at least partially to blame.

 - Uneven Cooling – Do you tend to prefer hanging out in one particular room or part of the home because it seems to stay a lot cooler?
 Are there rooms in your home that don’t seem to get cool at all?
 Uneven cooling is a clear sign of inefficient AC operation.
-It’s true that direct sunlight and second-story areas tend to be warmer than other parts of the home, an efficient air conditioning system should still be able to make them comfortable.
+It’s true that direct sunlight and second-story areas tend to be warmer than other parts of the home, an efficient air conditioning repair Phoenix should still be able to make them comfortable.

 - Inadequate Dehumidifying – Does the air in your home seem to be clammy and moist while you’re running the air conditioning?
 This is problematic for many reasons, and it’s also a clear indication that your cooling system isn’t doing its job.
-Air conditioning systems are supposed to pull moisture from the air; it’s a big part of how they make a home cool.
+Air conditioning systems are supposed to pull moisture from the air; it’s a big part of how they make home cool.
 If that’s not happening, efficiency must be suffering for some reason.